Itinerary: 1 Day in Paris – Must Do & Must See (Map Included)

-For a quick trip to Paris, we have selected for you a journey which takes you through the most known and renowned attractions.
-If you only have one day to spend in Paris, this is what we recommend that you see first.
+For a quick trip to Paris, I have selected for you a journey which takes you through the most known and renowned attractions.
+If you only have one day to spend in Paris, this is what I recommend that you see first.
 Don’t worry, you’re not going to miss anything!

 map itinerary 1 day in paris